 The question is .. which camp are you in?
 And if you’re in camp #1, why?

 As you’ll see below, empowering your members to give in an automated way makes a lot of sense.
 Study after study proves out the concept and the results are usually dramatic.

 Hopefully, the below six points will help give you the conviction you need to start really promoting recurring giving within your congregation!

-An economics study done in 2015 showed that 41% of all recurring bills are paid automatically and approximately two-thirds of U.S. consumers with recurring bills use automatic payment options, to the tune of $23 trillion per year.
+An economics study done in 2017 showed that 68% of all recurring bills are paid automatically.
+Another study showed approximately two-thirds of U.S. consumers with recurring bills use automatic payment options, to the tune of $23 trillion per year.